Tunnelsats/tunnelsats/README.md

 ## Deep Dive: ##

-What the script is doing in detail:
+What is this script doing in detail?

 1) Checking what setup it runs on (RaspiBlitz, MyNode, Start9, RaspiBolt, bare metal or something else (manual input required)) to find out the location of the `lnd.conf` file.
-2) Checks if required components are already installed and if not, installs them.
-These are: cgroup-tools (for split-tunneling Tor), nftables (VPN rules) and wireguard (VPN software).
+2) Checking if required components are already installed and if not, installs them.
+These are: `cgroup-tools` (for split-tunneling Tor), `nftables` (VPN rules) and `wireguard` (VPN software).
 3) Checks if `lndHybridMode.conf` exists in current directory (must be the same directory where setup script is located).
 4) Sets up "split-tunneling" to exclude Tor from VPN usage as cronjob (this runs continuously to identify Tor restarts).
 5) Backing up (`lnd.conf.bak`) and applying changes to `lnd.conf` (listen, externalip, tor.streamisolation, tor.skip-proxy-for-clearnet-targets).
-6) Setting UFW rules (if available) to open up VPN forwarded port.
+6) Setting UFW rules (if installed) to open up the VPN provided forwarded port.
 7) Asking user if we should autostart WireGuard (systemd.service).